Parkinson Disease: Home Safety

 Buy a shower seat to make bathing safer and less tiring.

-Parkinson’s symptoms make falls more likely.
+Parkinson symptoms make falls more likely.
 Safety improvements around the house can help.
-But if you begin having frequent falls, talk to your doctor.
+But if you start having frequent falls, talk to your doctor.
 He or she may recommend physical therapy.
 This helps you learn the safest ways to move around.
 If needed, your therapist may also teach you how to use a cane or walker.
 Consider buying a life line so that if you do fall while you are alone, you'll have a way to get help.